Skip to content

 end

-Pro Enhanced ActiveJob adapter supports Long-Running Jobs, Virtual Partitions, Ordered Jobs, and other Pro features.
+Pro Enhanced ActiveJob adapter supports Long-Running Jobs, Virtual Partitions, Ordered Jobs, Scheduled Jobs, and other Pro features.

 Usage